MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_VIRTUAL_STRING_MQTT.md

 | :-------------------- | :---------------------------------- | :----------- | :----------------------------------- | :----------------------------------- | :----------------------------------- |
 | **input changes: IN** | A change is detected on input `IN`. | `TRUE/FALSE` | configured in method call `InitMQTT` | configured in method call `InitMQTT` | configured in method call `InitMQTT` |

-MQTT publish topic is a concatination of the publish prefix and the function block name.
+MQTT publish topic is a concatenation of the publish prefix and the function block name.

 ### **MQTT subscribe behavior**